digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 Due to the change from Smartlock to Smartshield midway through the AU Falcon S1 production, the key fobs for these cars are split in 2

 ### S1 Smartlock
-These remotes are actually inherited from the EL Falcon before it, and are a 304mHz sender with a Ford specific security chip built in.
+These remotes are actually inherited from the EL Falcon before it, and are a 304mHz sender with a Ford specific secure code built in to discern individual remotes.
 As a result of their age, finding good condition original ones are becoming harder, and even once found the rubber buttons are prone to wearing quicker than their S2-3 counterparts.

 > NOTE: As of time of writing in 2024, the only manufacturer of aftermarket keyfobs for this model is [KEYDIY](../../Credits.md#information-cross-referencing), however their remotes have a high failure rate